streamich/libreact/README.md

 [![][npm-badge]][npm-url] [![][travis-badge]][travis-url]

-React standard library, must-have toolbox for any React project.
+React standard library &mdash; must-have toolbox for any React project.

   - Collection of React sensors, FaCCs, render props, HOCs, context providers, dummies, and [other goodies](#contents).
   - *Isomorphic* - all components work in browser and on server (and some in `react-native`).